 You can't go wrong when you pair rosé wine with lighter side dishes like this Ginger Lemongrass Dip or this Jicama, Avocado and Cabot Cheddar Salad with Lime Dressing.
 And nothing goes better with a dry rosé than a rich - and thoroughly comforting - grilled cheese like this Ver-monte Cristo Sandwich.

 Of course, this wine can be served at any time of year.
 Whether you enjoy your favorite rosé and cheese out on your patio in the summer or cozied up under a blanket on your couch in the winter, you’ll find rosé is perfect in all seasons.
+For a delicious wine that always pairs beautifully with our Extra Sharp Cheddar Cheese, try Bota Box Dry Rosè, a crisp wine featuring fruity aromas and flavors you'll love.

 The sugars in a sweet rosé are the perfect complement to spicy cheeses like Cabot's Hot Habanero.
 They also are also great with spicy barbeque or ethnic dishes.